taha-kms/DEP_Projects/ETL/BankDataExtractor/Readme.md

 Logs are saved in `files/log.txt`, and they contain information about the ETL process and any errors that occur.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

-## Contributing

-Feel free to fork the repository, make changes, and submit a pull request.
-Contributions and improvements are welcome!

-## Contact

-For any questions or feedback, please reach out to [your-email@example.com].

----

 Feel free to modify any details as needed to better fit your project or personal preferences!